nxp-imx/imx-smw/Documentations/API/source/config_file_howto.rst

 - Cipher AES (ECB and CBC) and DES (ECB and CBC) operation.
 OPTEE is the default subsystem for this operation for the defined keys and modes.
 - All keys defined by the Security Middleware can be generated using OPTEE Secure Subsystem.

-HSM configuration:
+SECO configuration:

 - Subsystem is loaded/unloaded with the default method as defined in Secure Subsystems definition.
 - Digest SHA256 operation.
 - Generate 128 bits to 256 bits AES keys.
 - Generate 56 bits DES keys.
-- HSM is the default subsystem for this operation for the defined key capabilities.
+- SECO is the default subsystem for this operation for the defined key capabilities.

 .. code-block:: text